mixpanel/docs/README.md

-If you have a minor change (typo, broken link, outdated screenshot) you can now propose that change yourself via Github!
+If you see something off with our docs (typo, broken link, outdated content/screenshot) you can now propose that change yourself!

+Our live docs live [here](https://developer.mixpanel.com/v3.19).

 # Contributing Fixes
 You’ll need a Github account.
 It’s free and takes 1 minute to create.
-We recommend using fullname-mixpanel as your handle so that we can tell who it is.
+Not sure what to make your handle?
+We recommend yourfullname-mixpanel.

 To make an edit:
-* Go to our docs repository
 * Go to the file you want to edit.
 Our directory structure roughly matches the hierarchy in ReadMe.
 * Click the pencil icon to make edits to a file’s the markdown.
 You can swap between code and preview to see what your edits look like.
 * When you’re ready, hit “Commit” and follow the instructions to commit the changes to your branch and create a pull request review.
 Add a description if you like, keeping in mind that this is publicly accessible.